-OGIO is an active lifestyle brand that offers a variety of storage and active travel gear for sport and personal use.
-OGIO's product offerings include backpacks, travel bags, duffle bags, golf bags and storage gear accessories, as well as a line of outerwear, headwear and other accessories.
+OGIO is an active lifestyle brand that offers a variety of equipment and active travel gear for sport and personal use including backpacks, travel bags, duffle bags, golf bags and accessories.
 OGIO products focus on organization, protection, durability and sustainability, and offer innovative organization features, durable waterproof construction, ergonomic and aerodynamic designs, as well as a unique style and the ability for customization.
-Athletes from sports such as golf, skate, snow, surf and BMX put their trust in the protection, comfort, organization and style of OGIO products.
+Athletes from sports such as golf, football, basketball, skate, snow, surf and motor sports put their trust in the protection, comfort, organization and style of OGIO products.

-Jack Wolfskin is a global eco-performance apparel and active lifestyle brand which was founded on the principles of product sustainability, functionality and quality.
-Jack Wolfskin's product offerings include a full line of functional outdoor apparel for men, women and children, including jackets, trousers, dresses, skirts and tops, in addition to footwear and outdoor equipment, including packs and bags, travel bags, tents, sleeping bags and accessories.
+Jack Wolfskin is an eco-performance apparel and active lifestyle brand which was founded on the principles of product sustainability, functionality and quality.
+Jack Wolfskin's product offerings are sold in Europe and China and include a full line of functional outdoor apparel for men, women and children, including jackets, trousers, dresses, skirts and tops, in addition to footwear and outdoor equipment, including packs and bags, travel bags, tents, sleeping bags and accessories.
 Jack Wolfskin outdoor apparel includes soft shell jackets, fleece jackets, windbreakers, down jackets, functional jackets and rain jackets for men, women, and children, which are made of waterproof, windproof and breathable fabrics.
 Founded in Frankfurt, Germany, Jack Wolfskin is one of the largest outdoor retailers in Europe, and is a major supplier of outdoor products across Europe and China with a versatile portfolio of smartly and sustainably engineered technologies, including our popular Texapore weather protection technology group of materials.